Change

 Basic policies for risk management

-The IHI Group recognizes that risk management is one of the top business priorities for the Group, and strives to reinforce its overall capabilities in that regard.
 The basic objectives of risk management are ensuring business continuity, ensuring the safety of executives, employees and their families, protecting management resources, and maintaining public trust in the Group.
-Also, the Group formulated following action guidelines and performs risk management in accordance with them.
+Also, the Group has formulated the following action guidelines and performs risk management in accordance with them.

 1. Ensure the continuity of the IHI Group’s business operations